Finsternavy/ChristCompanions/README.md

-# Christ Companions - Interactive Bible Study Application
+# Cross Companions - Interactive Bible Study Application

 A modern, feature-rich Bible study application built with Vue 3, designed to provide an immersive and interactive experience for reading, studying, and taking notes on the Bible.